vollmerf/vollmerf.github.io/antevs/README.md

 Antevs is written by Frederick W. Vollmer.
 It is free software, but may not be redistributed or posted online without the author's permission.
 Any significant usage, such as a resulting presentation or publication, must include attribution.
 This program is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-Antevs is compiled natively on Macintosh, Windows, and Linux platforms, and does not require any additional components or installations.
+Antevs is compiled natively on Macintosh, Windows, and Linux Ubuntu platforms, and does not require any additional components or installations.
 If you find the software useful, please consider making a [donation](../donate/) to support its continued development.

-Please read the accompanying [Antevs User Manual](https://www.frederickvollmer.com/antevs/download/Antevs_User_Manual.pdf) for license and additional information.

 ## Example Correlation
 ![Example](images/Figure_04_web.png)